How to prepare your child for this

 You could create a book or video for your child so it can hear your voice.
 A lovely gentle story that is personalised around your family and the arrival of the new baby.
 Even though your child might not be communicating that much it will be something their carer can read to them whilst your gone and you will have familiarised your child with it prior.

 We hope this blog was helpful and you probably had most of it covered in your mind.
+Allow this transition of a new sibling into the home to be an easy one.
 This is a special time for all the family and your child will be so excited to see you and your latest arrival on your return.